amandabee/CUNY-data-skills/index.md

 We'll use Excel (or LibreOffice's Calc) and some command-line tools like CSVkit to dig into numbers and we'll use web-based tools such as CartoDB and HighCharts to create maps and charts that clearly illustrate your findings.
 You'll pick up a little HTML, CSS and jQuery along the way -- just enough to show off your work online.
 This is not a course in coding, but programmers of all skill levels are welcome.

-Note: this class will go deep on some data analysis tools, such as spreadsheets, that students will be expected to master.
-We will aslo introduce more complex advanced tools that students won't master in a semester.
+Note: this class will go deep on some data analysis tools, such as spreadsheets, that you will be expected to master.
+We will aslo introduce more complex advanced tools that you won't master in a semester.

 ## SYLLABUS in BRIEF